jazzlw/arduino_bnc/README.md

 There is also a prototyping area with 0.1 inch pitch through holes, in case you want to add any extra parts such as sensors or digital to analog  converters (DACs) or similar.
 Two of the BNC ports (3 and A4) have jumpers so that they can be easily attached to something in the prototyping area, such as a DAC, instead of to their Arduino pins.
 See [adding an analog voltage output](docs/adding_analog_out.md) for details and instructions.

+## Getting one

+To make it super easy to get one of these, I've just put some up on an [Etsy store](https://www.etsy.com/listing/1526648413/arduino-bnc-shield).
+You can get just the board, made matte black with high quality immersion gold coating, as shown in the pictures above.
+You can also get the other parts there, and you can also order it pre-soldered if you want.

+With a little more effort, the Arduino BNC Shield can be ordered easily and cheaply from any PCB board house (such as [pcbway](pcbway.com), [jlcpcb](jlcpcb.com), etc)  using the zipped gerber files in `bnc_shield_pcb/bnc_shield_gerbers.zip`.
+You'll need to input the size of the desired board, which is 3.6 inches by 3.6 inches.
+Many board houses have a deal for 5 PCBs of this size for under $10 plus shipping (although without the black solder mask or gold coating mentioned above).
+The only other parts you need are an Arduino Uno, some BNC jacks, and some header to connect the shield to the Arduino.
+The whole thing can then be easily and quickly assembled even by someone with no soldering experience using only a soldering iron and solder.

 ## Build Instructions

 The Arduino BNC Shield was designed to be super easy and quick to assemble, even without any experience!
 For most use cases, all you need to do is solder some [0.1 inch male header](https://www.digikey.com/en/products/detail/sullins-connector-solutions/PRPC040SAAN-RC/2775214) onto the shield to connect it to the Arduino, and some [BNC Jacks](https://www.digikey.com/en/products/detail/sullins-connector-solutions/PRPC040SAAN-RC/2775214) to connect your BNC cables.
 For the header, it can be helpful to start by putting the long side of the headers into an Arduino to hold them, and then putting the shield on top to solder it.
 If you've never soldered before, don't worry, it's very learnable!
 There are many great YouTube videos and other guides on the internet to show you how, such as [this one from AdaFruit.](https://learn.adafruit.com/adafruit-guide-excellent-soldering/preparation)

 Now you're ready to load some code on the Arduino with the [Arduino IDE](https://www.arduino.cc/en/software) and try it out!
 Check out the things in the `examples` folder for ideas.

-## Getting one

-The Arduino BNC Shield can be ordered easily and cheaply from any PCB board house (such as [pcbway](pcbway.com), [jlcpcb](jlcpcb.com), etc)  using the zipped gerber files in `bnc_shield_pcb/bnc_shield_gerbers.zip`.
-You'll need to input the size of the desired board, which is 3.6 inches by 3.6 inches.
-Many board houses have a deal for 5 PCBs of this size for under $10 plus shipping.
-The only other parts you need are an Arduino Uno, some BNC jacks, and some header to connect the shield to the Arduino.
-The whole thing can then be easily and quickly assembled even by someone with no soldering experience using only a soldering iron and solder.

 ### Required parts